appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

 ## Configure Appsmith instance

 :::caution
 Test the Client ID and Client Secret before disabling Form login on Appsmith.
-This ensures that users can access Appsmith with their Github credentials.
-To fix an invalid Github configuration, update the environment variables.
+This ensures that users can access Appsmith with their GitHub credentials.
+To fix an invalid GitHub configuration, update the environment variables.
 :::
 There are two ways to configure the self-hosted Appsmith instance -
 - Admin Settings
 - Environment Variables

-**Admin Settings:** you can add the Client ID, Client Secret and allowed domains from [Admin Settings](/getting-started/setup/instance-configuration/).
-Go to *Admin Settings> Authentication> Github*, fill the required fields and click the **Save & Restart** button at the bottom of the page.
+**Admin Settings:** Click **Admin Settings > Authentication > Enable**(GitHub).
+Add the `Client ID` and  `Client Secret`.
+Click the **Save & Restart** button at the bottom of the page.

 ![](/img/as_github_auth_config.png)